charljdp/utilities/readme.md

 # Description
-Some use utility functions and functionality for development ease.
+Some useful utility functions and functionality for development ease.